subgraph/sgos_handbook/04_everyday-usage_03_pdfs.md

 You may be surprised that opening the PDF from the terminal also opens it in the sandbox.
 This is because **Oz** re-routes the commands so that they run in the sandbox.
-For any application that runs in Oz, you may launch it from the desktop *or* the command-line terminal.
+For any application that runs in **Oz**, you may launch it from the desktop *or* the command-line terminal.

 \newpage